MITgcm/MITgcm/doc/getting_started/getting_started.rst

 #.
 Make sure you have `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>`_
    libraries installed on your computer system or cluster.
 Different Fortran compilers (and different versions of a specific compiler) will generally require a custom version (of a `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>`_ library) built specifically for it.
-On module-enabled clusters, one typically must first load a Fortran compiler, then specific `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>`_ libraries for that compiler will become available to load.
+On `environment module <http:modules.sourceforge.net>`_-enabled clusters, one typically must first load a
+   Fortran compiler, then specific `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>`_ libraries for that compiler will become available to load.
 If libraries are not installed, MPI implementations and related tools are available including: